 Moylan , Fashion Snoops

-The notion of pre-collections has led to abundance and an oversaturation of product in the market, so maybe we will return primarily to Autumn/Winter and Spring/Summer collections. uy-now, wear-now may finally become a key strategy.
+The notion of pre-collections has led to abundance and an oversaturation of product in the market, so maybe we will return primarily to Autumn/Winter and Spring/Summer collections.
+‘Buy now, wear now’ may finally become a key strategy.

-Tsikkos
+Tsikkos, fashionanthropologist.com

-he lockdown brands and retailers exposed to longer production lead times and wholesale models took a bigger hit. etailers with 6-8 weeks production lead-times managed to cancel stock due for delivery in April, May and June.
-Going forward, a closer-to-season design and speed-to-market production is optimal.
+During the lockdown, brands and retailers exposed to longer production lead times and wholesale models took a bigger hit.
+Retailers with 6–8 weeks production lead-times managed to cancel stock due for delivery in April, May and June.
+Going forward, a closer-to-season design and speed-to-market production are optimal.
 It allows quick reaction to consumer needs and allows marketing to remain relevant to current affairs.
-Fashion calendar should follow the same closer-to-season calendar.
+The fashion calendar should follow the same closer-to-season calendar.

-Erkhov and Krymova
+Erkhov and Krymova, Dear Progress

-unification of male and female shows was long before the pandemic. t is necessary to adequately estimate the specifics of regional markets, such as the USA, Japan, China, to deepen the distribution there, and therefore it is worth being present at major events in their calendars.
+The unification of male and female shows was a trend long before the pandemic.
+It is necessary to adequately estimate the specifics of regional markets, such as the USA, Japan and China, to deepen the distribution there, and therefore it is worth being present at major events in their calendars.

-Hovman
+Hovman, Katharina Hovman

 Many buyers already prefer to go to independent showrooms, to be more focused and closer to the product.
-Men’s and women’s shows could be united, suggeoes Paris really need three separate events
+Men’s and women’s shows could be united, as #rewiringfashion suggests.
+And does Paris really need three separate events?

-For the international market, Paris and Milan will be still the key locations.
+For the international market, Paris and Milan will still be the key locations.
 But it’s interesting to see what will happen to the smaller events in other countries (Copenhagen, Amsterdam, Düsseldorf ....) if the value of ‘buying local’ increases.

-, FIT
+Quan, FIT

-reduc the costs of running separate events while promoting a singular brand message.
-With September just around the corner and the threat of another Covid-19 outbreak during the fall influenza season, the integration into one singular show will not occur until early 2021 for just a handful of brands who have the ability to re-engineer both the Men’s and Women’s line development calendars to run in parallel.
+Combining the shows will reduce the costs of running separate events while promoting a singular brand message.
+With September just around the corner and the threat of another Covid-19 outbreak during the fall influenza season, the integration into one singular show will not occur until early 2021 for just a handful of brands who have the ability to re-engineer both the men’s and women’s line development calendars to run in parallel.

-Dapeng
+Dapeng, China National Garment Association and CHIC

 The season shift now envisaged by at least four weeks could also apply to the future.
 Trade fairs can make corresponding contributions by setting the order dates later.
 If the fabric fair in Italy takes place in September instead of June, this will have consequences for the overall rhythm.
 The previous early rhythm is counterproductive for sales.